How to Donate a Computer

 All donated computers are processed by individuals in Goodwill’s E-cycling Training Program.
-Goodwill uses specialty software and U. S. Department of Defense standards to destroy personal data left on all hard drives it resells in the Computer Works Store.
+Goodwill uses specialty software and U. S. Department of Defense standards to destroy personal data left on all hard drives it resells in The GRID: Powered by Goodwill store.
 Older computers are “de-manufactured” and hard drives are destroyed.

 While Goodwill takes steps to verify erasure or destruction of data on storage devices, Goodwill assumes no responsibility for data.

 Donating a Computer is Good for the Environment!

 Computers are not allowed in County landfills due to the lead and mercury content in the systems.
-Goodwill’s Computer Works Division processes over 500 tons of e-waste each year.
+Goodwill’s Electronic Waste Division processes over 500 tons of e-waste each year.

 Donated computers that are not suitable for sale in The GRID: Powered by Goodwill store are de-manufactured by individuals in our employment and training program who earn while they learn new skills and appropriate work behaviors.
 Goodwill’s partnership with Dell in RECONNECT ensures that we will work with Dell’s authorized product recovery partners to remarket the remaining recycled materials, such as plastics, glass and metals.